kitproj/kit/README.md

 This is a tool to enable local development of containerized applications.

+It allows you to specify a set of process that run in **containers** or on the **host**.
+The process are run concurrently and their status is **muxed into a single terminal** window to you're not overwhelmed by output.
+We **probe** your procoss to see if it's gone wrong, automatically restarting it.
+When you're done, **ctrl+c** to and they're all cleanly stopped. **Logs are captured** so you can look at the anytime.

 It's arguably the mutant offspring of other tools:

 | tool                | container processes | host processes | ctrl+c to stop | terminal mux | log capture | probes |